k1rezaei/restor/corruption/README.md

 eval_steps: 500
 ```

-After unlearning, the model’s weights may become distorted due to gradient ascent, potentially rendering it unusable.
+**LIMA:** After unlearning, the model’s weights may become distorted due to gradient ascent, potentially rendering it unusable.
 To <u>restore its general utility</u>, we apply a lightweight fine-tuning using LIMA[^2].
 This ensures that we can evaluate model’s factual knowledge.

 ```yaml
 ### model